Mathematics of Sudoku: Fixed points and Burnside's lemma

 The set of equivalent grids which can be reached using these operations (excluding relabeling) forms an orbit of grids under the action of the rearrangement group.
 The number of essentially different solutions is then the number of orbits, which can be computed using Burnside's lemma.
 The Burnside fixed points are grids that either do not change under the rearrangement operation or only differ by relabeling.
 To simplify the calculation the elements of the rearrangement group are sorted into conjugacy classes, whose elements all have the same number of fixed points.
 It turns out only 27 of the 275 conjugacy classes of the rearrangement group have fixed points; these conjugacy classes represent the different types of symmetry (self-similarity or automorphism) that can be found in completed sudoku grids.
 Using this technique, Ed Russell and Frazer Jarvis were the first to compute the number of essentially different sudoku solutions as 5,472,730,538.

+Completeness of the sudoku symmetry group

+Excluding relabeling, the operations of the sudoku symmetry group all consist of cell rearrangements which are solution-preserving, raising the question of whether all such solution-preserving cell rearrangements are in the symmetry group.
+In 2008, Aviv Adler and Ilan Adler showed that all solution-preserving cell rearrangements are contained in the group, even for general $n^2 \times n^2$ grids.